What are you interested in?

 Wisconsin Canoe is the fastest growing canoe and kayak rental company in the midwest.
 Based on the Wisconsin River in Spring Green, along with House on the Rock, Taliesin, and the American Players Theater.
 We offer the best people and the best equipment to get you to your favorite sandbar on the Lower Wisconsin River covering Prairie Du Sac, Sauk City, Mazomanie, and Arena.

 What started out as a new business with 10 old canoes and a trailer run by a couple of college kids has evolved to include a husband and wife team (yeah, two of those college kids) now operating the newest fleet of over 100 canoes and kayaks on the Wisconsin River.
-From Sauk City to Spring Green, we've been putting over 5,000 paddlers on the water every season.
+From Sauk City to Spring Green, we'll be putting over 5,000 paddlers on the water this season.

 The Lower Wisconsin itself is nearly 100 gentle miles of free flowing, undeveloped riverway that runs from the last dam at Prairie Du Sac all the way to the Mississippi River.
 There is very little development on the shoreline due it's protected status and because there are no rapids, it's a great place to get away and relax with friends and family.

 It's been dubbed the "River of a Thousand Isles" for good reason.
 Sandbars are everywhere along our stretch of river (the river is over 90% sand bottom) and almost all sandbars are available for camping (no permits required).
 As a bonus (or maybe drawback), the only nude beach in the state of Wisconsin (attracting ~70,000 people every year) is located here (don't worry, it can also be avoided).
 Come see why the Wisconsin River is gaining a place as one of the top river destinations in the country.